The Bookstore

 Twenty seven years ago I was in a Barnes & Noble store in Connecticut, but I wasn't shopping for children's toys or books.
 I was on a date.

 Jim and I met there for coffee on our first date.
 It was awkward, of course.
 We were middle aged, in our 40s, both bewildered to be nervously sipping Starbucks coffee across from each other after long marriages had ended in widowhood for both of us.
-But there were were.
+But there we were.

 Me asking him if he smoked (he was quitting, which he actually did eleven years later).